The Sunshine Coast Tool Library

 FAQ

-Does my One Straw Society membership include a tool library membership?
+Does my One Straw Society membership include the tool library?

 Your One Straw Society membership is still valid for everything it offered when you signed up and always will be – newsletters, discounts at retailers, and a vote at our AGMs.
 We have also added early-bird access to some of our high demand programs and events, like Foodbox and the long table dinners.